 “Neighbors of Central-Cocoanut have great passion for this work, and I have a great passion for culture.
 The neighborhood is a culture to be celebrated.”

-Dr. Barbara Stroud lives in the Sherman Oaks community of Los Angeles with her 10-year-old daughter.
-She is a licensed clinical psychologist with a specialization in infant mental health, and a graduate fellow of ZERO TO THREE: National Center for Infants, Toddlers and Families.
+Dr. Barbara Stroud lives in northern California with her daughter and is a licensed clinical psychologist with a specialization in infant mental health, and a graduate fellow of ZERO TO THREE: National Center for Infants, Toddlers and Families.
 Dr. Stroud earned her Ph.D. in Applied Developmental Psychology from Nova Southeastern University and has over 20 year of experience providing training and consultation in the early childhood, child development, and mental health arenas.
 Her professional path has included Preschool Director, School Administrator, Director of Early Intervention Programs, Early Intervention Training Program Manager, Faculty and Lecturer at the graduate level, and Reflective Supervision Trainer.
 She has been a key player in the inception and implementation of cutting edge approaches for children ages 0-5 and their families.
 For more the 20 years, Dr. Stroud has worked with children and families in urban communities.
 She is outspoken regarding children of color in the mental health and foster care systems, and she constantly works to create approaches that are relationship-based, honoring of cultural difference, and supportive of community based efforts.

 “This is an opportunity to do something different than we’ve done in the past, with the children being more leaders than just incidentals -- for them to become even greater than what we thought they could be.”